DETAILED ACTION

 The following limitations, under their broadest reasonable interpretation, recite mathematical concepts:

-… generating the target waveform signal from the intermediate representation signal using a non-neural network function indicating a relationship between the time component and the feature component of the intermediate representation signal: generating a target waveform using a function is a mathematical calculation.
+… generate a third intermediate representation signal or the target waveform signal from the second intermediate representation signal using a …function indicating a relationship between a time component and a feature component of the second intermediate representation signal: generating a target waveform using a function is a mathematical calculation.

 Claims 1, 6, and 7 do not contain any additional elements which amount to significantly more than the judicial exception (Step 2B: NO).
-As discussed above, the only additional limitations amount to mere instructions to implement the judicial exception using a generic computer, which even when viewed in combination, do not amount to significantly more than the judicial exception as they do not provide an inventive concept.
+As discussed above, the only additional limitations amount to mere instructions to implement the judicial exception using a generic computer, which even when viewed in combination with the claims as a whole, do not amount to significantly more than the judicial exception as they do not provide an inventive concept.
 Therefore, claims 1, 6, and 7 are not patent eligible.

 Regarding claims 2-5, “The waveform signal generation system” is recited, which falls into one of the statutory categories of invention (machine; Step 1: YES).
 However, the claims limitations, under their broadest reasonable interpretation, recite further mathematical concepts which fall into the category of abstract idea (Step 2A Prong 1: YES).